eeshagoyal/Audio-Box/README.md

 #### Page 2:

+	The Audio Box logo on the top can be used to go back to the home page.

 	ARTIST DETAILS
 		* The left side of the page contains details about the selected Artist.
 		* Hovering over the artist icon gives provides details about the artist